asfpp/asfpp/interpreter/examples/README.md

 Description
 ============
-This is a set of examples of use of the interpreter of the Attack Specification Language (ASL) for ASF++.
+This is a set of examples of use of the interpreter of the Attack Specification Language (ADL) for ASF++.

 Usage
 =====
-To interpret all '.asl' files contained in the dir 'example' use:
+To interpret all '.adl' files contained in the dir 'example' use:

 ``` sh
 $ python interpret-all-examples.py
 ```

-To interpret one single '.asl' file use:
+To interpret one single '.adl' file use:

 ``` sh
 $ python path/interpreter.py -i inputfile -o outputfile